About Preparatory arts Dance

 The Loyola University Preparatory Arts Dance Program offers classes in a variety of levels and styles for a wide range of age levels.
 Our students come from a wide array of backgrounds and experience levels.

-Our children’s classes provide quality instruction in a supportive environment with experienced instructors, with an emphasis on developing motor skills, creativity, and musicality.
-Our adult classes provide our community with opportunities to experience and develop skills in various dance styles within a supportive environment.
-We are also proud to offer a dance class for children with special needs for ages 5-12.
+Our classes provide quality instruction in a supportive environment with experienced instructors, with emphasis placed on correct alignment, terminology, and skill execution.
+Our classes provide our community with opportunities to experience and develop skills in various dance styles within a supportive environment.
+We are also proud to offer a dance class for children with special needs for ages 5-13.

 We take pride in the quality of our faculty.
 Every teacher is an experienced instructor, has years of professional performance and choreography experience, as well as advanced degrees in dance, education, or social work.
 We are also active members of the New Orleans dance community, currently working with local companies including Komenka Ethnic Dance Ensemble, D’Project Inc., Ballet Hysell, and others.